 During Project Sticker Shock, students use posters and bright green stickers that read “It is illegal for any person 21 or older to purchase/provide alcohol to minors.
 Fines are up to $2,500 or 1 year in jail.
 SRSLYchelsea.org,” to deter adults from buying alcohol for minors.
 Stickers are placed on cases of beer and wine coolers, and offered to staff to wear for the day.
 Posters are placed in store entryways to help increase awareness and demonstrate each business’s commitment to keeping alcohol out of the hands of minors.
-The event takes place two times per year: during the weeks leading up to Chelsea High School’s Homecoming in the fall, and Prom in the spring.
+The event takes place three times per year: during the weeks leading up to Chelsea High School’s Homecoming in the fall, before the winter holidays, and before Prom.

 Most kids in Chelsea make healthy choices, and stay substance-free throughout middle and high school.
 But that’s not always how it seems.
 In fact, even though most Chelsea teens don’t use drugs or alcohol, many assume “everyone is doing it.”
 More than half of teens in Chelsea overestimate the number of kids their age that use drugs or alcohol.